FIX94/Nintendont/docs/switch-pro-bluetooth.md

   after successful Write Stored Link Key completion and adds explicit authentication/encryption failure patterns.
 This sequencing correction is not hardware-validated yet.
+- Build `29536c7` again remained at phase 4 with the Switch Pro LEDs sweeping and no input.
+The changed request timing alone therefore produced no visible improvement.
+The next build exposes Authentication Requested command status and answers a matching HCI Link Key Request with the fresh SSP key instead of unconditionally sending a negative reply.
+That change is not yet validated on Wii U hardware.

 Still requires Wii U hardware: